rkoszalka/koszalka-api-c-sharp-learning-work-in-progress/README.md

 #### Oauth
 #### Docker
 #### Kafka
-I'm using Confluent Cloud Trial on this, but you easily set up your own broker using Kafka Docker image.
+I'm using Confluent Cloud Trial on this, but you can easily set up your own local broker using Kafka Docker image.